100 Notable alumni of

 -

-James D. Sinegal is an American billionaire businessman, co-founder and former CEO of the Costco Wholesale Corporation, an international retail chain.
+James D. Sinegal is an American businessman, co-founder and former CEO of the Costco Wholesale Corporation, an international retail chain.
 He served as Costco's president and CEO from 1983 until 2011.
-As CEO of Costco, Sinegal was known for his hands-on humanitarian approach to business, which he learned from his mentor, Sol Price.
-He prioritised customer and employee satisfaction over shareholder interests and is also known for his philanthropic efforts.
+As CEO of Costco, Sinegal was known for his hands-on humanitarian approach to business.
+He prioritized customer and employee satisfaction over shareholder interests and is also known for his philanthropic efforts.

 -